 The campus is located just west of I-25 on Menaul Boulevard.
 The campus is centrally located and offers almost 35,000 square feet of space tailored to hands-on training and one-on-one interaction between instructors and students.
-The campus provides fully equipped science labs and a simulation lab that uses human patient computerized simulators and custom-designed scenarios to help students develop skills and build confidence.
-The campus includes classrooms with ceiling-mounted LCD projectors and a medical library equipped with reference materials. textbooks, and journals.
+The campus provides fully equipped science labs and a simulation lab that uses computerized human patient simulators and custom-designedscenarios to help students develop skills and build confidence.
+The campus includes classrooms with ceiling-mounted LCD projectors, and a medical library equipped with reference materials, textbooks, and journals.
 The Carrington library website offers online resources and professional organization information.
+The campus has administrative offices offering a variety of student services including enrollment services, career services, registrar services, and financial services.